 Research finds that the ideal program for people with Parkinson’s combines aerobics — exercises that increase your heart rate and breathing — with mentally challenging activities.
 For example, a dance or aerobics class that changes rhythm and teaches you dance steps challenges both your mental skills and aerobic capacity.

-Aerobic exercise is also good for your well-being.
-A review of nearly a dozen studies found that people with Parkinson’s who participated in aerobic training had an improved quality of life and less depression.
+Aerobic exercise is also good for your well-being. of nearly a dozen studies found that people with Parkinson’s who participated in aerobic training had an improved quality of life and less depression.

 Other examples of beneficial aerobic exercise programs for people with Parkinson’s include: